DOSull/weaving-space/README.md

 An overview of the concepts assembled from early proof-of-concept _R_ code is on [this webpage](https://dosull.github.io/weaving-space/presentations/NZCS-Nov-2021/make-weave-map.html).
 A similar follow-up talk is [available here](https://dosull.github.io/weaving-space/presentations/Palmerston-North-Nov-2022/slides/index.html).
 Slides from a more recent talk explaining the work, extended to tiled maps (of which woven maps are a special case) is available [here](https://dosull.github.io/weaving-space/presentations/Palmerston-North-Nov-2022/slides/).

 ## Other explanatory stuff
 Any of the notebooks in the `examples` folder may be of interest.
-Some background material and thinking about tiling is in [this notebook](https://dosull.github.io/weaving-space/notes/notes-on-tiling.html).
+Some background material and thinking about tiling is in [these notes](https://dosull.github.io/weaving-space/notes/notes-on-tiling.html) and these reflections on the [state of the code](https://dosull.github.io/weaving-space/notes/state-of-the-code.html).